Welcome to today's edition of the Rush 24-7 podcast.

 I don't.

-As expressed earlier by me brilliantly so, if I might add on this program, the reason filthy rich leftists run around and talk about how they don't need a tax cut and they're willing to pay more taxes, is how they keep college kids like the people in this audience off their backs.
+So, if I might add on this program, the reason filthy rich leftists run around and talk about how they don't need a tax cut and they're willing to pay more taxes is how they keep college kids like the people in this audience off their backs.

 That's what these people are trying to do.

-That's not how America is producing working Americans don't think that way.
+That's not how Americans producing, working Americans don't think that way.

 They don't talk that way.

-Most people I know who work are not eager to let Obama have it.
+Most people I know who work are looking for ways to hide it.

 They're looking for ways to shelter it from people like Obama.

-So when Warren Buffett comes along, ah, I don't need this tax cut.
+So when Warren Buffett comes along, I don't need this tax cut.

-I don't need I'm all for getting rid of the estate tax.
+I don't need them all for getting rid of the estate tax.

 That's just so that you don't someday march on Warren Buffett's house and try to take his money.

-The filthy rich in this country, I've had so many people ask me.
+The filthy rich in this country I've had so many people ask a game.

 It's to keep the peasants with the pitchforks away from them.